-Our commitment to prioritizing long-term benefits to each of our stakeholders includes our talented and passionate crew members, our employees who are invaluable to our business.
+We are committed to prioritizing long-term benefits to each of our stakeholders, including our talented and passionate crew members, our employees, who are invaluable to our business.
 Prioritizing Conscious Capitalism, our business decisions consider the impact on all our stakeholders, including our crew members, and we believe this helps us to create a more sustainable and successful business.